ETS-Android2/Todorov_Ivan_S1822426/README.md

 # Todorov_Ivan_S1822426
-Backup copy for the assignment
+Backup copy of the assignment

 # Android Studio Application
 1. Download the repository